 Visions of Newcastle’s past continue on a 450-metre long cliff top stroll along the Newcastle Memorial Walk linking Strzelecki Lookout to Bar Beach and built to commemorate the 100th anniversary of the ANZACs landing in Gallipoli.

 A visit Newcastle without a swim at the irresistibly Instagrammable Newcastle Baths is totally against the rules!
 The picture perfect art deco complex of sea baths, lap pool and an enormous sand filled paddle pool has lifeguard supervision (in the massive main pool only) seven days a week and there is an old-style beach canteen serving up seaside treats.

 It’s a perfect spot for families, including this one and we happily while away the hours before the crowds grow and we head back “home” to the wonderful Crowne Plaza and more swimming in the hotel pool.

 On our way out of town, after our short break, we pass a stunning artwork by renowned street artist, Adnate, and we have to stop.

 The work is breathtaking, just like Newcastle, a place it turns out that may just be one of Australia’s most family-friendly and charming cities.
 And we drive away having barely scratched its rather pretty surface.

-But you know, this is fine by us because it provides us with mighty excuse to tack on a few days when we make one of our regular trips to the Hunter Valley’s wineries, Lake Macquarie and Maitland, o explore this great city further, and enjoy another stay with our fab new friends at the Crowne Plaza Newcastle.
+But you know, this is fine by us because it provides us with a mighty excuse to tack on a few days when we make one of our regular trips to the Hunter Valley’s wineries, Lake Macquarie and Maitland, o explore this great city further, and enjoy another stay with our fab new friends at the Crowne Plaza Newcastle.

 Disclosure: The Eats World stayed as guests of the Crowne Plaza Newcastle for one night but all experiences and most meals were at our own cost and discretion.
 All opinions remain our own.